-New Orleans celebrates the holidays in grand fashion: there’s Celebration in the Oaks’ multi-acre driving tour, the Roosevelt’s lobby decked out with a million little lights and the decadent, multi-course Réveillon dining tradition, just to name a few.
-Venture off the beaten path this holiday season and you’ll find gingerbread workshops, a Hanukkah parade and Krampus lurking in the corner.
+New Orleans celebrates the holidays in grand fashion: there’s Celebration in the Oaks’ multi-acre driving tour, the Roosevelt’s lobby decked out with a million little lights, and the decadent, multi-course Réveillon dining tradition, just to name a few.
+Venture off the beaten path this holiday season and you’ll find gingerbread workshops, a Hanukkah parade, and Krampus lurking in the corner.

-Please remember to book your tickets and reservations in advance, mask up and practice social distancing when exploring our great city.
 Here are a few events you can’t miss this December in New Orleans.

 Celebrate the holidays with a cocktail courtesy of Sazerac House.
 Upcoming seasonal events include Drink & Learn: Creole Holiday Traditions and Cheers to Cheese: Holiday Gatherings.
 Book your tickets online for these holiday-themed tasting experiences.

 Looking for a holiday cocktail in a tropical setting?
 Sippin’ Santa is the place for you.
 The tiki pop-up will toast the season with over-the-top nostalgic holiday and Polynesian décor and a festive menu offering signature favorites such as the North Pole Punch, Runaway Sleigh, and Rum Rum Rudolph, to name a few.
 The pop-up opens on December 18, and reservations are recommended.

 This time of year, various holiday markets pop up across New Orleans, featuring local vendors who sell art, jewelry, and one-of-a-kind creations.
 See here for our roundup of markets and plan to show some support to small businesses and local artists this December.